Bram-Hub/Willow/userguide.md

 ## Creating a truth tree
 ### Syntax:
-Willow tries to be flexiable with syntax but there are a few rules you must follow for Willow to correctly parse your truth tree.
+Willow tries to be flexible with syntax but there are a few rules you must follow for Willow to correctly parse your truth tree.

 #### Symbols:
 Everyone has their own preferred [logical symbols](https://en.wikipedia.org/wiki/List_of_logic_symbols).
 Willow is smart and allows you to use a number of different options.
 You may use or even mix and match any of the following options.